Point Of Sale Management

 - By moving the sections manager to the top and with use of Office ribbon design we solved this problem completely.

 Same as profile concept, we used WYSIWYG editor to create or edit a menu.
 You can test the interactive wire frame from link below.

 - Search and select items in database to add to the menu

 - Preview and rearrange items in the menu

 - Ability to save the menu in any time

-Add a New Menu Before and After Usability Studies
+Add New Menu Before And After User Research

 - When users tried to add new items to a menu, the search result was covering the previously added items and they didn’t see the changes while they were adding the items because newly added items covered by search drop down results.

 - We solved this by moving the search bar to the right side and make the results panel smaller, this way they can easily see previously added items and search results at the same time.